ogcincubator/bblock-prov-schema/_sources/prov-bundled/description.md

 ## Provenance chain

+This schema is a single artefact, in case of tools that cannot handle references to reusable components.
+It may be removed if proven unnecessary.

 A JSON schema defining objects that may be referenced or nested as a chain of Activities, Entities or Agents (or subclasses thereof)

 This schema implements the PROV vocabulary semantics (through JSON-LD mapping directly to the PROV-O RDF model.)